sbooth/AudioXCFrameworks/sndfile/libsndfile-src/docs/command.md

 0 on success and non-zero otherwise.

+## SFC_GET_OGG_STREAM_SERIALNO

+Get the Ogg stream serial number for files with the Ogg major format.
+Ogg stream serail numbers are a randomly chosen 32-bit value, used for differentiating logical Ogg streams.

+### Parameters

+sndfile
+: A valid SNDFILE* pointer

+cmd
+: SFC_SET_OGG_STREAM_SERIALNO

+data
+: A pointer to a 32-bit int value

+datasize
+: sizeof (int32_t) = 4

+### Return value

+0 on success and non-zero otherwise.

 ## SFC_SET_COMPRESSION_LEVEL

 Set the compression level.
 The compression level should be between 0.0 (minimum compression level) and 1.0 (highest compression level).
-Currenly this command is only implemented for FLAC and Ogg/Vorbis files.
+Currently this command is only implemented for FLAC and Ogg/Vorbis files.
 It has no effect on uncompressed file formats.